Atshara/VKellogs-Website-HTML/Simple Ecommerce Website HTML/README.md

-A simple eccommerce website example html only
+A VKellogs eccommerce website example made with HTML and CSS

 © 2023 WK Kellogg Co © 2023 Kellanova